audrey617/My-Notes/SAT/LectureHighlight.md

 Dynamic analysis - unsound (may miss error, false negative)</br>
 Static analysis - incomplete (may report spurious errors, false positive)</br>

 A sound analysis - we can trust the correctness of the output.
-Soundness: A statement proven True is definitely true (but not all True statements may be proven).
+Soundness: An analysis True is definitely true (but not all True statements may be proven).
 It can say some true programs are false. trivialSoundAnalysis() returns false for all inputs</br>
 A complete analysis - we can trust the incorrectness of the ouput.
-Completeness:  A statement proven false is definitely false. but not all false statements may be proven).
+Completeness:  A analysis false is definitely false. but not all false statements may be proven).
 It can say some false program to true. trivialCompleteAnalysis() returns true for all inputs</br>

 Soundness and completeness are relative terms and depends on what we are looking for.
 Are we analyzing correct programs or error-containing programs.</br>
 Correct programs: All sound program are correct program. all correct program are complete. </br>